 On top of the increased support, many companies have decided to give employees a stipend to purchase the devices they need for work.
 According to a 2018 Oxford Economics survey, 89% of organizations provide a full or partial stipend to compensate for mobile phone expenses.

-IBM recommends that businesses should not base the decision to implement BYOD on cost savings because the savings will be minimal.
+IBM recommends that businesses should not base the decision to implement BYOD programs on cost savings because the savings will be minimal.
 However, though device policies may not reduce costs as intended, they do not seem to dramatically increase costs either, and since many employees use personal devices of their own volition, it makes sense to centralize and formalize your policy.

 Reduced security risk

 In a 2016 report from Syntonic, which specifically looked at the use and adoption of personal smartphones for work-related purposes, the top reason that C-level executives wanted to establish a BYOD program (with 44% of respondents) was to “protect secure information and reduce future risk.”
-By implementing a device policy, organizations can make a move to understand how employees use their devices and increase security.
+By implementing a BYOD security policy, organizations can make a move to understand how employees use their devices and increase security.

 As with so many trends in technology, not everyone has immediately jumped on the BYOD/CYOD bandwagon, even with all of the advantages that companies stand to gain.